tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Where are the layouts?

 Going back to the `<page>` tag at the start of this section, from a "normal Rails" perspective, you might be wondering why the boilerplate stuff like `<html>`, `<head>` and `<body>` are there.
 What happened to layouts?
 You don't tend to use layouts with DRYML, instead you would define your own tag, typically `<page>`, and call that.
-Using tags for layouts is much more flexible, and it moves the choice of layout out of the controller and into the view-layer, where it should be.
+Using tags for layouts is much more flexible, and it moves the choice of layout out of the controller and into the view layer, where it should be.

 We'll see how to define a `<page>` tag in the next section.

 # Defining simple tags

-One of the strengths of DRYML is that defining tags is done right in the template (or in an imported tag-library) using the same XML-like syntax.
-This means that if you've got mark-up you want to re-use, you can simply cut-and-paste it into a tag definition.
+One of the strengths of DRYML is that defining tags is done right in the template (or in an imported tag library) using the same XML-like syntax.
+This means that if you've got markup you want to re-use, you can simply cut-and-paste it into a tag definition.

-Here's the page from the previous section, defined as a `<page>` tag simply by wrapping the mark-up in a `<def>` tag:
+Here's the page from the previous section, defined as a `<page>` tag simply by wrapping the markup in a `<def>` tag:

     <def tag="page">
       <html>